Barcelona Postal Express – Ladies of Barcelona

 10 CTS OVP on 1 Petas. (hand-stamped) (not listed in Filabo catalog 2008)

-25 Cents. never spotted; it is said that it was combined with 5 Cents.
+25 Cents. spotted on a decorative card; it is also told that it was combined with 5 Cents

 30 Cents. tarifa urgente